gaultier/blog/odin_and_musl.md

                  U realloc
 ```

-Ok, so basically: heap allocation and some compiler intrisics to copy/set memory.
+Ok, so basically: heap allocation and some functions to copy/set memory.

 The former is not actually required if our program does not do heap allocations (Odin provides the option `-default-to-nil-allocator` for this case), or if we implement these ourselves, for example with a naive mmap implementation.